Alanwortman98/Alanwortman98/README.md

-## Texas aint no place for amatures
+## Texas ain't no place for amateurs

 <!--
 **Alanwortman98/Alanwortman98** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.